theradP/asgard/README.md

 For AWS script
 1 - update all related info for the servers ( the variable and explanations are in aws_boto.py) 2- run the script in asgard folder directly from terminal "python aws_boto.py"

+urls constraint - either search results page or any page with list of products